For an overview of DMC’s harsh-duty air conditioners, Click here.

 Since DMC designs its units specifically for durability and operations under extreme conditions, they retain their energy efficiency under such conditions.
 DMC air conditioners are the “greenest” under harsh conditions.

 Even when DMC adapts its units for flammable and explosive environments, they retain all their other harsh-duty advantages and durability.
-Therefore, they afford a far better return on investment than do residential or commercial units modified for hazardous locations.
+Therefore, they afford a far better return on investment than residential or commercial units modified for hazardous locations.
 In addition, DMC makes a special priority the development and production of robust Division/Zone 1 air conditioners, with and without heat.